axiom-data-science/coral-spawning-detector/model/README.md

 The videos were split into individual frames, then manually divided into directories of non-spawning images ("negative") and spawning images ("positive").

-These images were then used to train the last, dense layer of a ResNet34 model using the notebook `train-model.ipynb`.
+These images were then used to train the last, dense layer of a ResNet34 model using the script `train-model.py`.
 Note that the notebook is not directly runnable and reproducible because the training data is not publically available.

 ### Model Deployment